kamshory/ZKLibrary/README.md

 $name

 User name.
-The maximum length of $name is 28 characters nontaining alpha numeic and some (not all) punctuation.
+The maximum length of $name is 28 characters containing alpha numeic and some (not all) punctuation.

 $role